dansmyers/Simulation/Activities/7-Discrete_Event_Sim.md

 ## Strategy

 Many simulations incorporate an element of **time**.
-As time advances, **events** happen, and the simulation program models the effects of those events the effects of those events.
+As time advances, **events** happen, and the simulation program models the effects of those events.
 For example, in an M/M/1 queueing model, we'd probably identify two basic kinds of events:

 - Arrival events that put a new customer into the queue.
 - Departure events that occur when a customer finishes service and departs the queue.